Books Set on a Form of Transportation

 The sisters are tasked with traveling to Paris, Venice, and Vienna via the Queen Mary and the Orient Express.
 Adventurous budding journalist Maddie is excited to travel, but Clara would rather stay home to plan her wedding.
 Along the way, a shocking truth about their family brings the pair closer together.

-In 1937, political tensions are rising and Europe feels increasingly volatile, so by the time the sisters complete their final task, they are both happy to be headed home via the Hindenburg.
+In 1937, as political tensions rise and Europe becomes increasingly volatile, the sisters are both relieved to be heading home via the Hindenburg after completing their final task.

 The Book Girls Say…

-Maddie and Clara’s journey by boat, train, and airship is inspired by famed reporter, Nellie Bly’s trip around the world.
+Maddie and Clara’s journey by boat, train, and airship is inspired by the famed reporter, Nellie Bly’s, trip around the world.
 The author’s note at the end of the book has some great information about Bly.
-You can also read all about Bly’s journey in the non-fiction title Eighty Days.

 Book Girls’ Readers Rate This Book